oldwolf/merng/README.md

 ### Prerequisites

-Make sure you have all requirements installed
+Make sure you have all the requirements installed

 ```
 - A MLab, Mongo Atlas or local Mongo instance is required